whl1729/read/computer/os/apue/08_process_control.md

     - The return value of the thread is not used as the return value of the process.
     - When the last thread returns from its start routine, the process exits with a termination status of 0.
   - Calling the `pthread_exit` function from the last thread in the process.
-    - The exit status of the process in this situation is always 0, regardless of the argument passed to pthread_exit.
+    - The exit status of the process in this situation is always 0, regardless of the argument passed to `pthread_exit`.

 - The three forms of abnormal termination are as follows:
   - Calling `abort`.
-    - This is a special case of the next item, as it generates the SIGABRT signal.
+    - This is a special case of the next item, as it generates the `SIGABRT` signal.
   - When the process receives certain signals.
     - The signal can be generated
       - by the process itself (e.g., by calling the `abort` function),